Jinming-Zhang/DesignPatternsCS/DesignPatterns/Builder/README.md

 # Builder Design Pattern

 Builder design pattern is used when the objects we want to build are kind of complecated, ie, has a lot of fields.
+It will be difficult and hard to read if we simply put every thing in a single constructor.
+The Builder design pattern will provide people a clean API to create an object piece by piece.

 ## Simple Builder